 FITZ vs. QRFT

 FITZ (Fitz-Gerald Must Have Portfolio ETF) and QRFT (QRAFT AI Enhanced U.S. Large Cap ETF) are both Large Cap Growth Equities funds.
 Both are actively managed.
-Their correlation of 0.87 suggests significant overlap in exposure.
+A 0.74 correlation means they provide meaningful diversification when combined.
 Both charge a 0.75% expense ratio.

 Performance